p3ten/filesystem/README.md

-# Simple File System Program
+# File System Program

-This is a simple Python program that simulates a basic file system.
+This is a Python program that simulates a basic file system.
 It provides a command-line interface to perform file and directory operations within the virtual file system.

 ## Features